-At any stage in the LTPD model, regai level of ability, players may decide to play soccer as a purely recreational sport so they can continu as a pulely lectaculor as port of the year to enjoy the game and maintain lifelong wellness.
+At any stage in the LTPD model, regai dless of theii level of ability, players may decide to play soccer as a purely recreational sport so they can continu to enjoy the game and maintain lifelong wellness.
 They might be youth players who decide not to pursue high performance, or they might be top players from senior clubs, colleges, universities, and semi-professional teams who enjoy competition but do not intend to play at the international level.
-They wight tale to complete to purpose to the came. might also be complete newcomers to the game who discover an interest in soccer in late adolescence or adult life.
-The recruitment and retention of players, coaches, referees and administrators is key to the ongoing development of both grassroots and elite soccer in Canada
+They might also a complete nouvcomer to the came might also be complete newcomers to the game who discover an interest in soccer in late adolescence or adult life.
+The recruitment and retention of players, coaches, referees and administrators is key to the ongoing development of both grassroots and elite soccer in Capada